2018 New York Attorney General election: Results

 Letitia James (D) went on to easily win the election, with 62% of the vote versus Wofford's (R) 35%.
 James became the first woman and the first African-American to be elected New York Attorney General.

+By congressional district

+James won 23 of 27 congressional districts, including three that elected Republicans, with the remaining four going to Wofford, including one that elected a Democrat.